 So rise as early as you can, grab a bite to eat and a quick coffee to-go from this cute family-owned coffee shop, and get fueled for a full day of desert adventures!

-Go Kayaking on Lake Powell
+Go Kayaking on Lake Powell to Antelope Canyon

 Or you can do what we did and rent kayaks from a local outfitter.
 You will then have the freedom to launch your kayaks, paddle the waters, and explore the slot canyons at your leisure.

 The best time to paddle Lake Powell is early in the morning before the lake and slots become overrun with tours, boats, and other kayakers.
-We paddled around 9 AM on a weekday in March, and the water was as still as glass, and the canyons were extremely quiet.
+We paddled around 9 AM on a weekday in March, and the water was as still as glass, and the canyon was extremely quiet.
 We were the only two on the water aside from one small tour who stayed well ahead of us!

 Lunch at R.D.’s Drive-In